anon-fse-2019/ci-replication-package/README.md

 # ci-replication-package
 Anonymous Replication Package for FSE 2019 CI Submission

+## Observations and Interview Questions
+To allow other researchers to confirm observations from our literature review which were out of scope for our study, the full list of observations is provided in the `pdf` document included here.
+We also provide our interview protocol used for the 12 semistructured interviews in the same document, incase future researchers wish to use a similar protocol.

+## Model and Data
+To allow other researchers to critique our model or reanalyize our dataset, we provide and document it here.

 Basic columns:

 - slug: the owner's login and the project name in the format: owner_login/project_name